Skip to content

 nah

-Because allow-or-deny isn't enough.
+Because allow and deny isn't enough.

 git push — Sure.